PG&E Power Shutoffs Planned For Most Bay Area Counties Starting Wednesday

-SAN FRANCISCO (KPIX) — Pacific Gas and Electric is planning to shut off power for thousands of customers in all but two Bay Area counties, due critical fire danger conditions.
+SAN FRANCISCO (KPIX 5) — Pacific Gas and Electric is planning to shut off power for thousands of customers in all but two Bay Area counties, due critical fire danger conditions.

 Some 54,000 customers in 24 counties across California will be impacted.

-In Northern California, areas that could be without power starting Wednesday include parts of the North Bay mountains, the Mount Diablo area, the East Bay hills and Santa Cruz mountains.
+In Northern California, areas that could be without power, starting Wednesday evening, include parts of the North Bay mountains, the Mount Diablo area, the East Bay hills and Santa Cruz mountains.

 The utility says this latest Public Safety Power Shutoff is due to low humidity levels, winds, the National Weather Service’s Red Flag warning, combined with the dry fuel and live vegetation on the ground.